 In Bahrain, newly formed private equity company Dividend Gate Capital (DGC) is pioneering a new approach to business growth for Bahrain's SME segment, targeting opportunities with businesses operating in sectors such as food & beverage, construction services, industrial, e-commerce and fintech.
-This firm aims to build growth in these sectors for the equity group as well as the companies that they invest in, in order to create value across the chain.

-Our measurement for success is calculated not only by the financial dividends that our partners will be receiving but also in the valuable, enduring and socially responsible businesses that we will be creating with our stakeholders our own enterprise expertise to create an eco-entrepreneurial platform to build prosperity and dividends for both the stakeholder companies and equity partners," said Khaled Mohamed Al measurement for success is calculated not only by the financial dividends that our partners will be receiving but also in the valuable, enduring and socially responsible businesses that we will be creating with our stakeholders that will add to wealth and job creation in the development of Islamic private equity and venture capital.
-In January 2017, Securities Commission Malaysia launched the Islamic fund and wealth management blueprint to promote, among others, the growth of private equity.
-In May 2017 KT Portfoy announced the first Islamic venture capital fund in Turkey, partnering with Green Power to focus on renewable energy investments.
-And in the last quarter of 2016, the Bruneian Ministry of Finance, Japan's SBI Holdings and the IDB launched a new US\$100 million private equity fund, looking at all sectors except oil and gas. (=)
+This firm aims to build growth in these sectors for the equity group as well as the companies that they invest in, in order to create value our own enterprise expertise to create an eco-entrepreneurial platform to build prosperity and dividends for both the stakeholder companies and equity partners," said Khaled Mohamed Al Hammadi, DGC co-founder and CEO.
+"Our measurement for success is calculated not only by the financial dividends that our partners will be receiving but also in the valuable, enduring and socially responsible businesses that we will be creating with our stakeholders that will add to wealth and job creation in the Kingdom."